-The employee Net Promoter Score (eNPS) involves asking employees one simple question: “How likely would you be to recommend us as an employer?”
+The employee Net Promoter Score (eNPS) is a popular metric within employee engagement.
+The metric is based on one simple question: “How likely are you to recommend your employer to a friend?".

 - Detractors (those who gave a score from 0 to 6)